 V or V. O: Vegan Option

-Cafe with a few locations in Tokyo, offers soy milk as an alternative for your drinks.
-They also have a vegan wrap and tiramisu.
-Soy lattes from ¥450.
+Segafredo Zanetti has a few locations in Tokyo, offers soy milk as an alternative for your drinks.
+They used to have a vegan wrap and tiramisu, but it appears they no longer have any suitable options on the menu.

 15. Foru Cafe